ibm-cloud-docs/monitoring/ingestion_key.md

 # Working with the ingestion key
 {: #ingestion_key}

-The ingestion key is a security key that you must use to configure Sysdig agents and successfully forward data to your Sysdig instance in {{site.data.keyword.Bluemix}}.
+The ingestion key is a token that you must use to configure Sysdig agents to successfully forward data to your IBM Cloud Monitoring with Sysdig instance in {{site.data.keyword.Bluemix}}.
 To obtain the ingestion key, you must create a service ID for the Sysdig instance.
 {:shortdesc}

 ## Creating a service ID through the {{site.data.keyword.Bluemix_notm}} UI